Wissaladd/Wissaladd/README.md

 Hiii there!!
 I'm Wissal  :raising_hand_woman:
 ==============================================================================================================================

-A Self Taught Developer and Robotics enthusiast
+A Full Stack Developer and Robotics enthusiast
 -------------------------------------

   #### 💻CORE :